azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-aci-cosmosdb/index.md

 ```
 az resource list  --resource-group my-playground-sandbox --output=table
 ```
-Now verify if the container has successfully pulled and started.
+Now verify in the **Azure Portal** at `ACI` *Settings\Containers\Events* if the container has successfully pulled and started.
 Here I will show an Azure Portal snippet.

 ![Starting container...](img/container-startup.png "Container startup..")

 Awesome! if the container has been started we can also look if the configuration has been applied correctly and the *MONGO_AUTH_PWD* value is not visible.
+This is shown at the `ACI` *Settings\Containers\Properies*.

 ![Hidden variable...](img/hidden-secret-variable.png "Hidden variable..")